ERC-7818: Expirable ERC20

 /**

-* @dev Retrieves the current epoch of the contract.
+* @dev Retrieves the latest epoch currently tracked by the contract.

-* @return uint256 The current epoch of the token contract,
+* @return uint256 The latest epoch of the contract.

 */